bkaradzic/GENie/scripting-reference.md

 Unsafe : Enable the use of unsafe code in .NET applications.

+UnsignedChar : Force char type to be unsigned.

 WinMain : Use **WinMain()** as the program entry point for Windows applications, rather than the default **main()**.